butlerx/wetty/docs/atoz.md

 forever start ~/bin/wetty $(eval echo $(cat ~/.config/wetty/config))
 ~~~

-To stop `wetty` from running you can use this command
+To stop `wetty` from running you can use this command:

 ~~~bash
 forever stop ~/bin/wetty